 This video is about the history, design, and production of rosettes.
 It was given by Jon Magill at the 2018 Ornamental Turners International Symposium.
 As you will probably note, this is not for the faint of heart.
 He lost me when he discussed Rectangular Lissajous Curves.

 It is cheaper (and a whole lot faster) to buy pre-made rosettes than to learn how to design a rosette, and acquire a CNC milling machine.
 But, if you are seeking a reason to buy (and learn to use) a CNC milling machine, this is as good a reason as any.
-And, you can make rosettes that are very special-purpose in nature (Jon Magill made a rosette which produced shamrocks -- very cool!).
+And, you can make rosettes that are very special-purpose in nature (Jon Magill designed a rosette which produces shamrocks ☘️ -- very cool!).

-I purchased acrylic rosettes from Mandala Rose Works (for the rose engine lathe I made from a Delta Midi lathe -- and am abandoning).
-Jon Magill uses HDPE for his, and various other plastics, including Corian, are also used.
+I purchased acrylic rosettes from Mandala Rose Works (for the rose engine lathe I made from a Delta Midi lathe).
+Jon Magill uses HDPE for his.
+Various other plastics, including Corian, are also used.
 Of course, the ornamental turner could always go old school and buy brass rosettes.